Weakness to strength

 Third, I had church callings that stretched me to study deeply.
 We had unprecedented and perplexing issues to handle, so I had to be still so I could see the path forward.
 I was perplexed so often that stillness became a habit.

-This exercise of looking back over 12 years of personal growth shows me that my Father in Heaven works through many means to help me to change.
+This exercise of looking back over 12 years of personal growth shows me that my Father in Heaven works through many means to help me change.
+He wasn’t the cause of my difficulties, but he helped me to use these obstacles as stepping stones toward rest.

 Published by